 that allowed such feelings to escape into your writings.

-Moving from the general thoughts about child ab
+Moving from the general thoughts about child abuse - to the

-Furthermore - around here, we know whose children they are.
+Around here, we know whose children they are.
+Some are still

 As for the SCA, and Shragger in particular.
 I've read, time and

 again (I live in the East where this happened, and I lived

 here when it happened) that nothing the SCA could have done